ENCCS/julia-for-hpda/content/regression.rst

    Zooming in a bit on the frequency graph.

 Since the climate data explored above is periodic we may attempt a simple model based on Fourier transforms.
-To have a cleaner presentaiton we aggregate the data over each month.
+To have a cleaner presentation we aggregate the data over each month.

 .. code-block:: julia